oberlin-csmc/Internship-Guide/README.md

 	- Whats your favorite/ least favorite thing about your company?
 	- What do you wish you had taken advantage of at Oberlin?
 	- What skills do you think I should improve before going on to working life?
-	- Do you have a favorite Meneory of Oberlin?
+	- Do you have a favorite Memory of Oberlin?
 	- Do you have anyone else I should talk to?
 	- Can I keep in touch and update you on my progress?